Why should you stop being nostalgic?

 Nostalgia or memories?

-First of all, it’s important to understand why feeling nostalgic can be harmful.
+First, it’s important to understand why feeling nostalgic can be harmful.
 Nostalgia is not just a memory that warms your heart or makes you nauseous, it’s regret, a lack of something and also a feeling of emptiness next to an often glorified memory.

-How can you stop living in the past?
+When you feel nostalgic, how can you stop living in the past?

 Nostalgia makes us stand still and prevents us from evolving.
 It can even lead to depression if we start dwelling on painful, shameful or sad events from our past.